dedis/cothority/app/cisc/README.md

 # CISC - Cisc Identity SkipChain

 ## Description
-Cisc is based on a personal blockchain handled by the cothority.
+Cisc is uses a personal blockchain handled by the cothority.
 It can store any key/value pairs, and has a special module for managing ssh-public-keys.

-Based upon the well-known skipchains, cisc serves a data-block with different entries that can be handled by a number of devices who propose changes and cryptographically vote to approve or deny those changes.
+Based upon skipchains, cisc serves a data-block with different entries that can be handled by a number of devices who propose changes and cryptographically vote to approve or deny those changes.
 Different data-types exist that will interpret the data-block and offer a service.

 Besides having devices that can vote on changes, simple followers can download the data-block and get cryptographically signed updates to that data-block to be sure of the authenticity of the new data-block.